-Cellular Component: nucleoplasm; cyclin-dependent protein kinase holoenzyme complex; nucleus; cytosol
+Cellular Component: nucleoplasm; intracellular membrane-bound organelle; perinuclear region of cytoplasm; cyclin-dependent protein kinase holoenzyme complex; cytosol; nucleus

-Molecular Function: cyclin-dependent protein kinase inhibitor activity; protein binding; cyclin binding; cyclin-dependent protein kinase activating kinase activity; metal ion binding
+Molecular Function: cyclin-dependent protein kinase inhibitor activity; cyclin binding; protein binding; cyclin-dependent protein kinase activating kinase activity; ubiquitin protein ligase binding; metal ion binding; protein complex binding

-Biological Process: response to arsenic; response to toxin; DNA damage response, signal transduction by p53 class mediator resulting in cell cycle arrest; negative regulation of cell proliferation; positive regulation of fibroblast proliferation; positive regulation of B cell proliferation; G2/M transition of mitotic cell cycle; G1 phase of mitotic cell cycle; cell cycle arrest; response to UV; response to corticosterone stimulus; response to drug; organ regeneration; negative regulation of cyclin-dependent protein kinase activity; response to organic nitrogen; positive regulation of programmed cell death; response to hyperoxia; Ras protein signal transduction; cellular response to extracellular stimulus; negative regulation of phosphorylation; regulation of protein import into nucleus, translocation; regulation of cyclin-dependent protein kinase activity; mitotic cell cycle; negative regulation of cell growth; S phase of mitotic cell cycle; response to DNA damage stimulus; cell cycle checkpoint; negative regulation of apoptosis; G1/S transition of mitotic cell cycle
+Biological Process: nerve growth factor receptor signaling pathway; response to arsenic; response to toxin; DNA damage response, signal transduction by p53 class mediator resulting in cell cycle arrest; negative regulation of cell proliferation; positive regulation of fibroblast proliferation; positive regulation of B cell proliferation; G2/M transition of mitotic cell cycle; cell cycle arrest; DNA damage response, signal transduction by p53 class mediator resulting in induction of apoptosis; response to corticosterone stimulus; response to X-ray; response to drug; epidermal growth factor receptor signaling pathway; organ regeneration; fibroblast growth factor receptor signaling pathway; phosphoinositide-mediated signaling; negative regulation of cyclin-dependent protein kinase activity; response to organic nitrogen; positive regulation of programmed cell death; response to hyperoxia; Ras protein signal transduction; cellular response to extracellular stimulus; negative regulation of phosphorylation; innate immune response; regulation of protein import into nucleus, translocation; regulation of cyclin-dependent protein kinase activity; mitotic cell cycle; negative regulation of cell growth; response to DNA damage stimulus; negative regulation of apoptosis; G1/S transition of mitotic cell cycle